soybeanjs/soybean-admin-docs/src/guide/router/intro.md

 After starting the project, the plugin will automatically generate the src/router/elegant directory.
 The files in this directory are automatically generated files for route import, route definition, and route conversion.

+> [!IMPORTANT]
+> Routing is a byproduct of files, so deleting a route is deleting a file, and the route will disappear along with the file. <br> The only content that can be modified by routing is the 'components' and' meta 'information, and the automatically generated operation will not affect these two properties.

 ## Configuration properties

 ### 1. type RouteKey